stanman71/Python_Projects/vLab/README.md

 - create and configure the virtual vMX routers
 - generate all network connections
 - upload a custum default configuration
-- each configuration step will be checked for possible errors before the implementation starts
+- each configuration step will be checked for possible errors before the implementation starts (exeption handling for different events)
 - every step and every result will be written in the console

 ------------